Rounding it up

 As a general rule, you’ll find more rewards and perks when using certain credit cards.
 Potential bonuses for using these cards include free cash back and airline miles for every dollar you spend.
 Some cards also offer discounts at certain merchants, though they often come with higher interest rates or an annual fee.

 Rewards and perks are less common with debit cards, but they do exist.
-For example, KOHO gives you 1% cash back on groceries, bills & services on the Easy account.
+For example, KOHO gives you 1% cash back on groceries and transportation on the Easy account.

 Debit vs credit cards: Which is better for new Canadian residents?